RoOLeary/bigigor/README.md

 # Big Igor - Gamified Task Management System.
 Brought to you by the FINDEST MINISTRY OF TRUTH AND AI.

 Big Igor is a Soviet-themed, gamified task management application that turns productivity into an engaging experience.
 The application features a unique aesthetic inspired by Soviet-era propaganda posters and combines it with modern task management functionality.
+This is done as part of an initiative to gamify and track KPIs.

 ## 🎯 Features